 Block 5 – Being a professional

 Finally, you’ll look at what it means to be a professional, including leadership, continuing professional development and personal development planning.
 You’ll explore emotional intelligence, wellbeing and the importance of resilience and self-care.
 The block concludes by looking at moving on to the next stages of your studies and/or career.

-In addition to passing the assessment tasks for this module, which cover a variety of topics and require you to reflect on your learning throughout, you will be required to complete the following in order to successfully pass the module.
+In addition to passing the assessed tasks for this module, which cover a variety of topics and require you to reflect on your learning throughout, you are also required to complete the following:

-- Actively participate in 10 x 2hr online workshops and 5 x 1hr online self-directed study sessions.
-You’ll be required to participate in all of these sessions.
-They build towards the TMA tasks and mandatory practice skills days.
-The online workshops act as the link between the module materials that you study and your ongoing practice learning experience in the workplace.
+- Actively participate in 10 x 2 hour online workshops and 5 x 1 hour consolidation sessions.
+You’ll be required to participate in all of the online workshops as they build towards the tutor-marked assignment tasks and act as the link between the module materials that you study and your ongoing practice learning experience in the workplace.
 If exceptional circumstances mean you are unable to attend a workshop, an alternative piece of work is required to compensate for this.

 You will learn